-SCM_SCMD_PIPE: On Windows only.
-Setting this to any value will use named pipes for inter-GUI communication, instead of sockets.
-Use this if your security software blocks the use of local sockets by the GUI.
+SCM_SCMD_NOPIPE: On Windows only.
+Setting this to any value will disable the use of named pipes for inter-GUI communication.
+Local tcp/ip sockets will be used instead.
+Use this if your security software or policies blocks the use of named pipes.